robinboncoeur/ArtAndAGI/docs/CelestesGirl/Chap01.md

 The little serenade had three parts... the beginning, a wistful, almost fairy-like idea; the middle was dance-like, almost like a pas-de-deux, carried by a solo violin, with the rest of the strings playing in soft pizzicato.
 Almost at the end of that section, there was an odd moment of dissonance, which the english horn confidently swept aside with the original melody.

-As the sounds died, the orchestra and conductor sat and stood in speechless silence.
-Celeste stared unseeing at the page before her.
+The sound died: the orchestra sat and the conductor stood in speechless silence.
+Celeste stared at the page before her.

 This was next-level.